Load low-bandwidth site?

 This research paper (2018) is targeted at staff members within NGOs who have a responsibility for ensuring the security and wellbeing of staff members – for example, security focal points, HR specialists, and senior managers.
 This research paper is not targeted at aid workers with minority profiles.
 All recommendations in this document must be adapted to the specific needs and capacity of each organisation.

-For a summary of the key recommendations from the research please see the summary brief.
-Please note that the interactive elements of the brief can only be used in Adobe Reader.
+A summary version of the document is also available, as well as translations in French and Spanish.
+Please note that the interactive elements of the documents can only be used in Adobe Reader.

 Related: